dldnxks12/A.I/Project2/README.md

 #### Purpose of this Project

-  - Building Segmentation Model for Sonar Image Processing for medical purposes
+  - Building Segmentation Model for Ultrasonic-Wave Image Processing for medical purposes

         what to do?